timothymtorres/gh-pages-blog/_posts/2017-11-11-Bitmasking-with-bitflags.md

 Not every programmer is going to be familiar with bitmasking.
 Don't be surprised if you attempt to add it to a project and your fellow developers start scratching their heads in confusion.
 If that is the case, just refer them to this post and they can observe the benefits associated with the technique.

-When using bitmasking for the first few times it may seem tough, but once you become accostumed it becomes a natural programming habit just like any other tool.
+When using bitmasking for the first few times it may seem tough, but once accustomed, it becomes a natural programming habit just like any other tool.